citelao/sensible/_coffee_shop/5-hackme.md

 There is a good overview of *corporate* threats, though, in something called the VERIS schema.

-The VERIS schema comes from researchers at Verizon, who developed it for their annual Data Breach Investigations Report<!-- VERIS Incident Description (also the A4 threat model) -->, or DBIR.
-The DBIR analyzes over 40,000 security incidents annually, and because of this the VERIS schema is probably the most widely-used system in the world for classifying security incidents.
+The VERIS schema comes from researchers at Verizon, who developed it for their annual Data Breach Investigations Report<!-- VERIS Incident Description (also the A4 threat model) -->, mentioned in the last section.
+Since the DBIR analyzes over 40,000 security incidents annually, the VERIS schema is probably the most widely-used system in the world for classifying cybersecurity incidents.
 This is what we want---we have a list of what we think hackers can do.

 The VERIS schema lists 7 attack types, or "actions":